tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/store-data/aws-s3-buckets.md

 ## Code

-We show you how to very simply upload and download files to a S3 bucket with boto3.
+The following code snippets show how to set up a connection with AWS S3 using Python with boto3, to then carry out some useful related operations including how to list files in your bucket, as well as upload and download them.

-First off, install boto3 - the AWS SDK for Python - via [pip](/building-blocks/configure-your-computer/statistics-and-computation/python-packages/):
+The first step would be to install boto3 - the AWS SDK for Python - via [pip](/building-blocks/configure-your-computer/statistics-and-computation/python-packages/):

+{{% codeblock %}}
 ```bash
 pip install boto3
 ```
+{{% /codeblock %}}

 ### Establish a connection

+With boto3 installed, your next step will be to establish a connection with S3.

 {{% codeblock %}}

 ```python